 Billionaire’s Trump impeachment push grows in midterm run-up

-Liberal billionaire Tom Steyer claims to be building a juggernaut political operation in support of impeaching President Trump, rallying the base and creating a "digital army" in support of ousting the president even as Democratic lawmakers remain publicly divided over the issue.
+Liberal billionaire Tom Steyer claims to be building a juggernaut political operation in support of impeaching President Trump, rallying the base and creating a "digital army" for the cause even as Democratic lawmakers remain publicly divided over the issue.

 “We’re not going away,” Kevin Mack, the lead strategist at Need to Impeach, told Fox News.
 “We’re going to hold President Trump accountable.”